 - Plan and manage literature: As you read more and more recent research articles, your reading list will grow over time.
 So you need to develop a system to help you plan and manage your literature review so that you can quickly look things up when assimilating your learnings.

 - Identifying research gaps: As you learn to keep up with the trends and develop an effective reading framework which works best for you, you should start critiquing the publications and identifying the research gaps.
 In doing so, you will slow start preparing a research proposal which outlines a blueprint of the research gaps you find during literature review and you intend to contribute towards them over the course of your PhD.

-- Outreach: As a PhD research scholar, your greatest assets will be your scientific articles which you should aim to publish at top tier venues.
+- Publications: As a PhD research scholar, your greatest assets will be your scientific articles which you should aim to publish at top tier venues.
 In the robotics community these would include conferences like ICRA, IROS, CASE, RSS etc. and journals like Transactions on Robotics (T-RO), Autonomous Robotics (AURO), Robotics and Automation- Letters (RA-L) and International Journal of Robotics Research (IJRR) to name but a few options.
 Aside from these peer reviewed venues, you could occasionally present your preliminary research finding at workshops in conjunction with these conferences.

 Q4: How to find and apply for open Ph.D. positions?

 While applying to various graduate schools, be mindful of their requirements.
 For instance, some might require you to write a brief research statement or some might need a motivation letter and so on.
 So, as you apply, start preparing drafts of such supplemental material.

 Also, do not be disheartened if you do not hear back from Professors.
 There are a lot of potential candidates like you who are doing similar outreach like you and professors are often swamped with admin, teaching and research duties.
 So, be patient and accommodating with the outreach.